Zohran Mamdani for Mayor of New York City

 Cuomo’s SuperPAC “Fix the City can be hard to distinguish from his official campaign.
 It is run by Steven M. Cohen, a member of Mr. Cuomo’s inner circle for decades, and its messaging closely mirrors that of the official campaign.
 A New York City Campaign Finance Board investigation determined that because the campaign’s messaging was so similar to the super PAC’s, they were most likely colluding,” Nicholas Fandos reported of donations to the Cuomo campaign (Nicholas Fandos, “The Business Interests Bankrolling Andrew Cuomo’s Run for Mayor,” 1 June 2025), noting, “Millions of dollars more have arrived from labor unions, tech companies, real estate developers and landlords who have a direct financial stake in the election’s outcome — grand gestures that, while legal, raise pressing ethical questions about the motivations behind their generosity.
 Mr. Mamdani, Mr. Myrie, Ms. Adams, Mr. Lander, Mr. Stringer, Mr. Blake and Jessica Ramos, a Democratic state senator, have said that if elected, they would lobby the board to halt increases, even though landlords are increasingly saying they are not making enough to keep units in rentable condition.
 (Mihir Zaveri, “How the N.Y.C.
 Mayoral Candidates Plan to Solve the Housing Crisis,” New York Times, 1 June 2025).

-Zohran Mamdani is the clear choice of progressive voters (Sahalie Donaldson, “Zohran Mamdani is trying to build a new NYC Democratic primary coalition,” City & State New York, 5 May 2025): he has been endorsed by the Working Families Party (WFP) and by the New York City Democratic Socialists of America (NYC DSA), which I recently joined as a member.
+Zohran Mamdani was and remains the clear choice of progressive voters (Sahalie Donaldson, “Zohran Mamdani is trying to build a new NYC Democratic primary coalition,” City & State New York, 5 May 2025): he has been endorsed by the Working Families Party (WFP) and by the New York City Democratic Socialists of America (NYC DSA), which I recently joined as a member.
 There are many reasons why I have decided to endorse Mamdani but one is that Zohran is the only mayoral candidate who has clearly endorsed the boycott, divestment and sanctions (BDS) movement working to end Apartheid Israel’s illegal and genocidal occupation of Palestine as Apartheid Israel is actively ethnically cleansing the West Bank and pursuing genocide in the Gaza Strip.

-Mamdani’s support for Gaza and Palestine alone sets him apart from the rest of the Democratic primary pack and is just one of many indications that he is the choice of progressives.
+Zohran Mamdani‘s support for Gaza and Palestine alone sets him apart from the rest of the Democratic primary pack and is just one of many indications that he is the choice of progressives.
 It is significant that U.S. Rep. Alexandria Ocasio-Cortez has chosen to endorse Mamdani (Courtney Gross and Erica Brosnan, “Mamdani picks up endorsement from Alexandria Ocasio-Cortez,” NY1, 5 June 2025).
 In announcing her endorsement, she urged Democratic primary voters to rank Adrienne Adams second, Brad Lander third, Scott Stringer fourth and Zellnor Myrie fifth; but there was no question that her enthusiasm was reserved for Mamdani.

-While Scott Stringer served as New York City comptroller as well as in the New York State Assembly, the credible allegations of sexual harassment and sexual assault against him disqualify him in my mind just as similar allegations against Andrew Cuomo disqualify him for me.
+While Scott Stringer served as New York City comptroller as well as in the New York State Assembly, the credible allegations of sexual harassment and sexual assault against him disqualified him in my mind just as similar allegations against Andrew Cuomo disqualify him for me.
 And Stringer like Cuomo is a rabid Zionist supporter of Apartheid Israel, which is at least as disqualifying as allegations of sexual harassment and sexual assault.
 In fact, in the June 12 NY1/WNYC debate, Stringer explicitly identified himself as a Zionist and a supporter of a ‘Jewish State of Israel’ and an opponent of BDS, which he falsely labeled ‘anti-Semitic.’

 I would have recommended New York State Senator Jessica Ramos and intended to rank her second on my ballot; she represents me in the 13th State Senate district in western Queens; but on June 6, she dropped a stink bomb in the primary race by endorsing Andrew Cuomo while remaining on the ballot (Courtney Gross & Spectrum News staff, “Jessica Ramos endorses Andrew Cuomo, stays on ballot,” NY1, 6 June 2025).